ana-albergaria/LAPR2-ISEP/docs/SprintC/US_4/US_4.md

 **Test 10** Check if tests are being found by barcode number and by code

+**Test 10** Check if getting tests with not existent barcode numbers or codes are throwing exceptions

 *It is also recommended to organize this content by subsections.*